 The Bear Wallow Distillery offers the spirits you are looking for.

 Located in Gnaw Bone, the distillery creates unique Indiana spirits using locally grown grains in a traditional copper pot still.

-You can take their “Farm-to-Fifth” tour and learn about the process of creating handcrafted Indiana Whiskey while enjoying a sample flight.
+You can take their “Farm-to-Fifth” tour and learn about creating handcrafted Indiana Whiskey while enjoying a sample flight.

-You will be spoiled with choices starting from “Moonshine Shake-ups” to “Hoosier Hooch”.
+You will be spoiled with choices from “Moonshine Shake-ups” to “Hoosier Hooch”.

-The charm and the flavor which you can experience at Bear Wallow Distillery will make it the highlight of your trip to Nashville.
+The charm and flavor you can experience at Bear Wallow Distillery will make it the highlight of your trip to Nashville.